Collateral Damage: What Children Say About Domestic Violence

 “It’s ok–I am right next to you.” “ Let’s hold hands and take a walk.”

 In face of domestic violence, the people who are supposed to soothe and protect are the people who have become perpetrators and victims.
 While most mothers will do anything to shield their child, it is the look of terror or pain on a mother’s face that is very frightening to her child.
-How many mothers can report the concern of children when they are hurt or sick.
+How do mothers cope with their child’s terror when they are being threatened or assaulted.

 “ Mom, are you ok?